-Should an expansion or a change to the system be required, a new application (SSEG-GT-A, Appendix 6, page 27)) must be completed.
+Should an expansion or a change to the system be required, a new application (SSEG-GT-A, Appendix 6) must be completed.
 (This includes the change of property ownership)

-10.1.7 Annual Renewal
+1.7 Annual Renewal

-This contract period is only valid for 1 year as the rules and regulations in respect of solar installations may have changed or been adjusted and it is important to certify the quality of supply into the ZHOA grid annually.
+The contract period is only valid for 1 year as the rules and regulations in respect of solar installations may have changed or been adjusted and it is important to ensure the quality of supply into the ZHOA grid annually.
 The Customer must prevail himself of all the documents and changes and if required make the necessary changes to their system.

-It is therefore required that an SSEG customer must submit the test certificate for grid tie (SSEG-CERT, Appendix 6, pages 29 to 31) signed by an ECSA registered technician/engineer, Certificate of Compliance (CoC) & SSEG application form annually to our offices.
-This entails that a qualified person must test your system annually and by issuing the Certificate of Compliance for this installation he or she takes full responsibility for the quality of power to be injected into the grid for the contract period.
+It is therefore required that a SSEG customer who feeds back more than 300kWh on average per month on the grid, must submit the SSEG Application for grid tie (SSEG-GT-A) and a Test Certificate (SSEG CERT) signed by an ECSA registered technician / engineer annually to our offices annually.
+This entails that a qualified person must test your system annually and by issuing the Certificate of Compliance for this installation they take full responsibility for the quality of power to be injected into the grid for the contract period.